mabdulrehmankhan/basic_face-recognition_system/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Free License.

 Enjoy exploring and experimenting with this basic face recognition system!
 If you have any questions or suggestions, feel free to open an issue or reach out to the repository owner.